PaloAltoNetworks/panos.pan.dev/docs/expedition/expedition_workflow_removeunusedobject.md

 ### Step 8.
 Create a filter for unused objects
 In this step, we will create a filter for unused address & address group objects .
 Please refer to the [Expedition-API Filters ](expedition_workflow_filters.md) section for details on filters.
-In this specific exmaple, we are sending the request body contains below data, this filter will filter on address, address group , service and service group objects that's are not being referenced in security policy and NAT policy.
+In this specific example, we are sending the request body contains below data, this filter will filter on address, address group , service and service group objects that's are not being referenced in security policy and NAT policy.
 In the json response, you will get a filter_id , this filter_id will be used in the subsequent steps.

 ```json